-To make its financial support more flexible and tailored to the diversity of LICs, the IMF has established a Poverty Reduction and Growth Trust, which has three lending windows, all under highly concessional terms.
-In April 2013, these lending instruments were refined to improve the tailoring and flexibility of Fund support.
+To make its financial support more flexible and tailored to the diversity of low-income countries, the IMF has established a Poverty Reduction and Growth Trust, which has three lending windows, all under highly concessional terms.
 These windows, which became effective in January 2010 and were further refined in April 2013 to improve the tailoring and flexibility of Fund support, are the following:

 The Extended Credit Facility (ECF):